airborne-commando/OPSEC-OSINT-Tools/README.md

     git clone --recurse-submodules https://github.com/<username>/OPSEC-OSINT-Tools.git

+These contain all the tools (or most of) inside the [submodules](https://github.com/airborne-commando/OPSEC-OSINT-Tools/tree/main/submodules) dir with this command.

+You may also just clone the repo with git clone and create empty submodule dirs to save space.

 Also this guide can help prevent issues such as doxing.
 The obvious way is to follow [Key-Takeaways](#Key-Takeaways) and use [people search tools](#people-search-tools-in-the-states) with a self audit to reduce the amount of info you have on yourself publicly[^66] [^50].

 Can you predict someone’s behavior with this? not exactly; people are unpredictable at times.